andrew/ultimate-awesome/README.md

 - [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.
 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
+- [awesome-oracledb](https://github.com/suryadev99/awesome-oracledb) - A curated list of awesome OracleDB software, libraries, tools and resources, inspired by awesome-mysql.
 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
 - [Awesome-Daily](https://github.com/Tarek-Hasan/Awesome-Daily) - Awesome open-source & free software for daily usage.
 - [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.